SALES OPERATIONS PLAN

 A broader skillset will be increasingly valuable across companies, says Derezin.
 Sales managers and sales leaders will need to look at the bigger picture and become involved in sales operations and sales enablement.
 Since finding warm leads is important, explains Derezin, you’ll begin to see CEOs and CFOs leveraging their social network.

 The future of sales is bright.
-As sales reps become trusted advisors and sales managers turn to coaching, data-driven companies will realize their future-proof sales departments can face any changes the future holds.
+As sales reps become trusted advisors and sales managers turn to coaching, data-driven companies will realise their future-proof sales departments can face any changes the future holds.